PixelPolo/ElixirProject/cdn/README.md

 - Acts as a proxy server that forwards requests to an origin server.
 - Caches responses to improve performance.
-- Registers itself to the Load Balancer for request routing.
+- Registers itself to the Loadbalancer for request routing.
 - Provides routes to view and manage the cache.

 ## Endpoints